 Amerukhan Basics Clothing is a division of Moor Graphix.
-Both entities represents the cultural re-defining of the slave narrative.
+Both entities represents the cultural re-defining of a false narrative.
 Our clothing uses imagery, messages and symbolism to acknowledge our Aboriginal, Indigenous connection to the land of Amerukhan.
-My intent is to rewrite our story and conjure the spirits of our ancestors to fuels the children of our future!
+My intent is to rewrite our story through design and conjure the spirits of our ancestors to fuel the children of our future to act not react!

 Amerukhan - I spell american this way to represent the symbology, etymology and origins of a people displaced by false information and doctrines.